tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 # }
 ```

-And there is only one output lifetime; but all the input lifetimes share the same lifetime (`'elided1`);
+There is only one output lifetime; and all the input lifetimes share the same lifetime (`'elided1`);
 therefore we can allocate all output lifetimes that lifetime:

 ``` rust